Gay Partner Visa: A Guide To Same-Sex Partner Visas For Australia [Update 2021]

 If a person is in a de facto relationship with an Australian citizen or an Australian permanent resident (or with what is known as an eligible New Zealand) you may be eligible to apply for a de facto partner visa now.

 Do you need help with lodging a same-sex partner visa?
-Book in a chat with me now.
+Book in a consultation with me now.
 Together we can decide what should we do next.
 I have helped hundreds of same-sex couples get permanent residence visas granted so they can continue to live their lives in Australia.
 Can I help you do the same?

 How long do Australian partner visas take?